DongDongSunny/tron-docker-main/tools/trond/docs/trond_snapshot_source.md

 ### Synopsis

-Available snapshot sources will be shown.
+Available snapshot sources will be shown.<br>
-Support different types of snapshot (Fullnode, Lite Fullnode), in different regions (Singapore, America).
+Support different types of snapshot (Fullnode, Lite Fullnode), in different regions (Singapore, America).<br>
 You can choose the one you need.